gbmhunter/blog/content/posts/2020/01-01-happy-new-year-2020/index.md

 {{< img src="happy-new-year-2020.png" width="500px" caption="Happy new year!" >}}

+A big happy new year to you from Geoff here at blog.mbedded.ninja.
+Looking back at this blog in 2019, below are some interesting statistics from the 2019 year.

 ## Statistics for 2019

 This is the second year in a row in which I have used Google Analytics for statistics.